naturalshine/soother-site/content/concept/index.md

 - A tentacular alien sitting on your head
 - Your best friend who is unstuck in time

 The therapist-dog persona was introduced because I wanted SOOTHER to play [ELIZA](https://web.njit.edu/~ronkowit/eliza.html), an early chatbot programmed to act a Rogerian psychotherapist.
 I implemented a simple form of Eliza's quips and questions for this persona.
-The "dog" element just seemed funny to me -- after all, no one on the internet knows you are a dog.
+The "dog" element just seemed funny to me -- after all, no one on the internet knows you are one.
+A dog.
 Personally, I would love to have a dog therapist to see how transference works with a non-human entity.

 The alien persona guides the listener through a meditation session, either in a birch wood or on the alien's home planet, all while perched on the listener's head and feeding on the listener's tingles.